tobetter/iot-odroid/samples/c/README.md

 #####Command Support

-Now the Raspberry Pi Sample running in registered mode supports receiving of commands sent by an application.
+Now the ODROID-XU3 Sample running in registered mode supports receiving of commands sent by an application.

-1.Raspberry Pi supports Reboot Command
+1.ODROID-XU3 supports Reboot Command

 2.Application should send the command in the following details